sajibcse68/sajibkhan.com/blogs/mastering-async-javascript-a-senior-level-interview-challenge.md

 ## Practical Applications and Key Takeaways 🛠️

 Understanding async behavior isn’t just about acing interviews.
-It's crucial for building performant, responsive web applications.
+It's crucial for building performant, responsive web applications 🔥.
 Here are some practical uses:

 - When working with APIs, **Promise chaining** ensures proper sequencing of operations.
 - **setTimeout()** is frequently used for lightweight task scheduling but must be handled carefully to avoid race conditions.